brettz9/intl-dom/README.md

 case a link with the surrounding text).

-`intl-dom` also takes advantage of facilities for pluralization, number and date formatting, and list formatting, detailed below.
+`intl-dom` also takes advantage of facilities for pluralization, number and date formatting, and list formatting, detailed below, allowing locales to implement as per their own needs, without the calling code having to be aware of or itself apply formatting rules; the calling code need only supply the key and items for substitution.

 ## Installation